Audrey is an editorial intern for a US-based literary agency and loves sharing insight from literary agents and seasoned writers.

 2. Stop Writing Violent Love Scenes

 Anytime your character isn't clear about their desire during a love scene, it's a problem.
 It's a huge turn-off for readers, not to mention a big trigger for women who may have been assaulted.
-Sometimes violence is entertainment, but violence paired with the downplaying of its emotional effects (i.e., describing a forceful encounter as something exciting) is not entertainment at all.
+Sometimes violence is entertainment, but violence paired with the downplaying of its emotional effects (i.e., describing a forceful encounter as something exciting) is not entertainment.
 It's problematic.

 3. Dialogue Needs a Purpose

 We get it.
 You love your characters.
 You love their relationship.
 You love it that they're falling in love.
 You live vicariously through their pursuits.
 You hang on every word they speak to each other...

 In fact, readers want the dialogue to have a purpose.
 If you're saying "hi" and "hey" and "how are you" and "what did you do today" and "I had a hard day.
 My boss said blah blah blah and then blah blah blah" and none of this has a purpose, the reader will completely zone out and may even stop reading altogether.

 Make sure all the background info is given at opportune moments, and just the right amount.
 We don't need to know about Henry's entire tough childhood that makes him so likable and vulnerable.

 All we need to know is that his grandpa, and his main source of fun, died when he was twelve, further cementing his suffering during his teenage years under the neglectful watch of his alcoholic mother.

 And those things can be revealed through dialogue, certainly, but never in an info dump.
 Boil your backstories/info dumps down to find out what the key info is: the things that advance the story and go toward the whole point.

 Stick to the pertinent information, and make sure everything that is said drives home the plot.
 There can be no small talk in books, or any other cutesy thing that you think is adorable if it serves no purpose of advancing the plot.